Muyu language: Verb morphology

 A chart showing Muyu verb morphology, on the left it displays the system of object indexing, and on the right, possible sets of suffixes that come after that.

 Regular verbs have a vowel at the end of their stem, either o, e, or a, which is dropped when combining with certain suffixes, though there are irregular verb stems which never lose their final vowel, those in which the vowel of the stem harmonises with a following suffix, and those which display a final -n or -bVl with a harmonising vowel in some forms but not others.

-Verbs come in three main inflectional patterns based off of their clausal position.
+Verbs come in three main inflectional patterns based on their clausal position.
 Final verbs have access to the full range of Aspect and Mood morphology, and person/number/gender indexing morphemes.
 Medial verbs occur in non-final clauses of a clause chain, take a distinct set of indexing morphemes, have limited possibilities for Aspect and Mood inflection, and take switch-reference markers.
 Both final and medial verbs are finite.
 Non-finite verbs are unable to index subjects, or be marked for switch-reference; they occur with a Mood marker in just a single construction.

+Participant indexing

 Subject indexing is obligatory on finite verbs, with final, medial, and imperative verbs all taking distinct subject affixes.
 All three persons are distinguished in the singular, with the third person also making a masculine/feminine distinction (though inanimate subjects often occur with the third person singular masculine form), while in the plural, only first versus non-first person is distinguished.
 In the imperative however, all three persons are distinguished in the plural.

 Object indexing is obligatory on a small number of irregular verbs, some take prefixes (the only prefixes found on verbs), others suffixes.
 Both sets of object indexing morphemes have only a single form for all plural objects; the prefixes make a 3-way person distinction in the singular, with gender distinguished in the third person, while the suffixes only distinguish between first and non-first person in the singular.
 The object suffixes, unlike the object prefixes may occur on other transitive verbs rarely, sometimes indexing the expected object, sometimes a beneficiary.
 Two verbs have more divergent behaviour, there is a verb meaning "hit/kill" which has no stem: truncated variants of the object prefixes are simply directly followed by verbal suffixes.
 The other, -mo- "give", takes both an object prefix, indexing the item given, and an object suffix, indexing the recipient.
 These object markers distinguish number only.
 There is also a verb, kombi, which is ambitransitive, either taking an object prefix meaning "hit/kill", or an intransitive verb meaning "fall", which, unlike other verbs, indexes its subject with the prefixes otherwise used for objects, while the subject suffix is frozen in the third-person singular masculine form.